 Boracay Boat Fare, Environmental Fee, and Terminal Fees, etc.

 - Environmental Fee — PHP75 (USD1.50) per person (free for kids 5 years old and below)

 - Caticlan Jetty Port terminal fee — PHP100 (USD2.00) per person (free for kids 12 years old and below)

 - Boat Fare from Caticlan to Boracay — PHP25 (USD.50) per person from 6:00 AM to 05:45 PM, and PHP30 per person on 05:45 PM onwards (half fare for kids 6 years old and below)

 Boracay Budget Travel and Tour Packages

-We will continuously update this 2020 Boracay Travel Guide as we discover new things to do, restaurants to try and some important updates that you need to know.
+We will continuously update this 2021 Boracay Travel Guide as we discover new things to do, restaurants to try, and some important updates that you need to know.
 Enjoy Traveling:)

 Searching for the best Boracay Island hotels and affordable flights?
-Check out our complete list of affordable Boracay hotels and resorts via Agoda or you may also see available Airbnb properties in the city.
+Check out our complete list of cheap Boracay hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.

 Other Boracay Travel Guide Related Stories: